Vescent/ICE-GUI/README.md

 Download and install pywin32 from http://sourceforge.net/projects/pywin32/files/pywin32/Build%20219/

-> Make sure to download pywin32 for Python 3.4, 64bit or 32bit version depending on which version of Python you installed.
+> Make sure to download pywin32 for Python 3.5, 64bit or 32bit version depending on which version of Python you installed.

+> In our experience, using a pip-installed PyQt5 causes problems with PyInstaller.
+We recommend installing PyQt5 via a distributed executable as detailed above.

 Clone the 'vescent' branch of PyInstaller from https://github.com/jtshugrue/pyinstaller.git.
 This fork of the development version of PyInstaller contains bug fixes to build QtQuick binaries on Windows.